 With the assistance of lots of amazing people, I facilitated a day-long faculty wellness retreat for women of color in May.
-This retreat was all about pausing, reflecting, renewing, and connecting through practices shown to reduce stress and boost mood.
+This retreat was all about pausing, reflecting, renewing, and connecting through practices shown to reduce stress and amplify joy.
 There was yoga, dance, mindfulness, sister circles, laughter, and tears.

 The positive response to the retreat was deeply humbling and motivated me to step out of my comfort zone and plan a weekend retreat for women of color faculty.
 It will be held October 5-7 in those same beautiful Georgia Mountain foothills.

 I am clear that these retreats won’t singularly change the wellness industry or the individual, institutional, and systemic factors that injure women of color.
 They are, however, acts of love for my sisters and for myself.
 And that’s a start.